CSIRT-SK/viruschecker/docs/driver/drivers-on-windows.md

 ##### B) Windows Defender (Windows 10)

-This paragraph is intended for Windows Defender in Windows 10.
 Windows 8 version of defender has different UI, however the idea is similar - to disable all automatic protection features except virus database updates.